First Primitives

 you

-.
-It is used to quicklyreverse engineer a hashed password by looking up its corresponding original password
+precomputedtable that contains alarge number of possible passwordsandtheir corresponding hash values.
+It is used to quicklyreverse engineer a hashed password by looking up its corresponding original passwordin the table.

 - rainbow table is

-to make it unguessable using the methods above.How does using a
+For securitypurposes it is important to use randomsaltwhich you can add to yourinputto make it unguessable using the methods above.How does using a

 - So, using random salt means adding a unique string to the password before hashing process.
 So, say 2 users have the same password, (ex: “password”), so, when using salt you add a unique text. maybe for the first user